ionic-team/ionitron-issues/readme.md

 - Delete any issues labeld with *ionitron: please resubmit* after 7 days
 - Score each issue daily and when updated.
 - Get a list of all open issue scores.
-- Run maintainence tasks on all open issues daily.
+- Run maintenance tasks on all open issues daily.
 - Manually add templated comments and ability to close issues from the issues app, as Ionitron